-9. Employee benefits practices can fulfill either transactional or relational psychological contracts.
-(Psychological Contracts)

-10. Legally required benefits would form a part of employees' transactional expectation.
-(Psychological Contracts)

-11. Retirement plans is a good example of benefits that fulfill both transactional and relational expectations.
-(Psychological Contracts)

-12. Psychological contracts do not develop and change over time.
-(Psychological Contracts)

-13. Violations of psychological contracts are basically the same as unmet expectations.
-(Psychological Contract Violation)

-14. Violations of psychological contracts are likely to be more intense than unmet expectations because of feelings of betrayal and the onset of mistrust.
-(Psychological Contract Violation)

-- 15. Employer's expectation of the employee is not as important as employee's expectation about the employer.
-(Employee Benefits as Constituting Psychological Contracts)

-FALSE - 16.
+© 2014 by McGraw-Hill Education.
+This is proprietary material solely for authorized instructor use.
+Not authorized for sale or distribution in any manner.
+This document may not be copied, scanned, duplicated, forwarded, distributed, or posted on a website, in whole or part.

+- Employee benefits practices can fulfill either transactional or relational psychological contracts.
+(Psychological Contracts) FALSE - Health insurance or other legally required benefits would form a part of employees' transactional expectation.
+(Psychological Contracts) TRUE - Retirement plans is a good example of benefits that fulfill both transactional and relational expectations.
+(Psychological Contracts) TRUE - Psychological contracts do not develop and change over time.
+(Psychological Contracts) FALSE - 13.
+Violations of psychological contracts are basically the same as unmet expectations.
+(Psychological Contract Violation) FALSE - 14.
+Violations of psychological contracts are likely to be more intense than unmet expectations because of feelings of betrayal and loss of trust.
+(Psychological Contract Violation) TRUE - 15.
+Employer's expectation of the employee is not as important as employee's expectation about the employer.
+(Employee Benefits as Constituting Psychological Contracts) FALSE - 16.
 Tax incentives are the only reason employers offer benefits to employees.
-(The Economics of Employee Benefits: Why Do Employers Offer Benefits?)

-FALSE - 17.
+(Why Do Employers Offer Benefits) FALSE - 17.
 One reason for employer-provided health insurance is to avoid adverse selection.
-(Cost Advantage)

-18. As the size of the insured group increases, so does the difficulty for the insurance companies to predict the total medical expenses of the group.
+(Cost Advantage) TRUE - As the size of the insured group increases, so does the difficulty for the insurance companies to predict the total medical expenses of the group.
 (Cost Advantage) FALSE

+© 2014 by McGraw-Hill Education.
+This is proprietary material solely for authorized instructor use.
+Not authorized for sale or distribution in any manner.
+This document may not be copied, scanned, duplicated, forwarded, distributed, or posted on a website, in whole or part.
-19. Economies of scale refers to the lower amount of co-pay required of employees in a large company as opposed to those in a small company.
-(Cost Advantage) FALSE

-21. The degree to which employers will decrease their hiring, if the market compensation level increases, can affect how much of a benefit's increase cost will be passed on to the employees.
+- Economies of scale refers to the lower amount of co-pay required of employees in a large company as opposed to those in a small company.
+(Cost Advantage) FALSE - 20.
+Economies of scale refers to the lower amount of co-pay required of employees in a large company as opposed to those in a small company.
+(Cost Advantage) FALSE - 21.
+The degree to which employers will decrease their hiring, if the market compensation level increases, can affect how much of a benefit's increase cost will be passed on to the employees.
 (Who Pays For Benefits?)

-22. Offering some benefits in a compensation package can attract qualified, but undesirable job applicants.
-(Recruiting Certain Types of Workers)

-23. When health benefit costs rise for a single employer in a market, the employer will likely be able to pass along the benefit costs to workers, even if the workers valuation of the benefit has NOT changed.
-(Who Pays for Benefits?)

-- 24. The IRS offers tax benefits to companies that offer retirement plans.
+TRUE - 22.
+Offering some benefits in a compensation package can attract qualified, but undesirable job applicants.
+(Recruiting Certain Types of Workers) TRUE - 23.
+When health benefit costs rise for a single employer in a market, the employer will likely be able to pass along the benefit costs to workers, even if the workers valuation of the benefit has NOT changed.
+(Who Pays for Benefits?)FALSE - 24.
+The IRS offers tax benefits to companies that offer retirement plans.
 (Tax Incentives) TRUE - 25.
-The concept of justice in the work setting concerns the distribution of rewards, information, and other resources.
-(Justice and Perceived Organizational Support) TRUE - 26.
+According to insurance statistics, women have higher average medical expenses than men.
+(Cost Advantage) TRUE - 26.
 If health insurance premiums rise because of advances in medical care technology, employees would probably perceive that the increase added value to their insurance.
-(Who Pays For Benefits?)

-27. Employees in a large company are less likely to be subject to medical underwriting than those in a small company.
-(Cost Advantage)
+(Cost Advantage) TRUE - 27.
+Employees in a large company are less likely to be subject to medical underwriting than those in a small company.
+(Cost Advantage) TRUE